parasaurolophus/rader.us/philosophy/computability/index.md

 the theoretical basis for scientific and technological advances like General Relativity, Quantum Physics and Computer Science.
-Paradoxically, the focus on _metamathematics_ (the study of mathematics as purely formal systems divorced from empirical reality) is what made possible the very palpable advancements we now take for granted.
+Paradoxically, the focus on _metamathematics_ (the study of mathematics as purely formal systems divorced from empirical reality) is what made possible the very palpable advancements in science and engineering we now take for granted.

 ## Infinite Quantities and the Continuum Hypothesis